Skip to Content

-On 20 March 1993, Massey University's Albany campus in Auckland was officially inaugurated with a tree-planting ceremony.
+On 20 March 1993, Massey University's Auckland campus in Albany was officially inaugurated with a tree-planting ceremony.

-The University introduced a two-semester year (with a possible third semester in the summer) at the Albany campus in 1994.
-The two-semester year was introduced at the Manawatu campus the following year.
+The University introduced a two-semester year (with a possible third semester in the summer) at the Auckland campus in 1994.
+The two-semester year was introduced at the Manawatū campus the following year.

 In the late 1990s, Massey University launched its Graduate School of Business and, in partnership with Auckland College of Education, a Graduate School of Education.